Skip to main content Skip to footer

 Sustainability-Rating

 Our aim is to know the material sustainability risks in our supply chain and to address them effectively.
-A sustainability rating (S rating) was introduced in 2019 as a key measure for all relevant companies and suppliers with a high sustainability risk.
-The S rating is used to audit the sustainability performance of relevant suppliers and reveal opportunities for continuous improvement.
+A sustainability rating (S-rating) was introduced in 2019 as a key measure for all relevant companies and suppliers with a high sustainability risk.
+The S-rating is used to audit the sustainability performance of relevant suppliers and reveal opportunities for continuous improvement.
 It assesses the environmental performance of suppliers and their social sustainability and integrity.
-The S rating is directly relevant to awarding contracts: If a supplier does not meet our requirements for compliance with sustainability standards, it is fundamentally not eligible for the award of contracts.
+The S-rating is directly relevant to awarding contracts: If a supplier does not meet our requirements for compliance with sustainability standards, it is fundamentally not eligible for the award of contracts.
 There is thus a direct incentive for suppliers to improve their sustainability performance.

-The check for the S rating takes place via a multistage, risk-based process.
-The company’s sustainability performance is analysed using a standardised self-assessment questionnaire (SAQ) that was developed together with other European Original Equipment manufacturers (OEMs).
+The check for the S-rating takes place via a multistage, risk-based process.
+The company's sustainability performance is analysed using a standardised self-assessment questionnaire (SAQ) that was developed together with other European Original Equipment manufacturers (OEMs).
 The information and documents in the SAQ are checked and validated by a service provider.
 If a supplier states that it has appropriate processes and guidelines, it must prove this with documents.
-Specifically, suppliers are asked about a human rights policy that includes the topic of forced or compulsory labour and human trafficking.
-Using a risk-based approach, further checks are carried out on site after an initial analysis of the supplier’s details.
+Specifically, suppliers are asked about a human rights policy that includes the topic of fighting forced or compulsory labour and human trafficking.
+Using a risk-based approach, further checks are carried out on site after an initial analysis of the supplier's details.
 If the results of the check show severe deficits in the implementation of our sustainability requirements, the supplier will receive a negative rating.
 This means that a contract can generally not be awarded.

 Sustainability training for employees and suppliers